Melania Trump Draws Comparisons To Princess Diana As She Turns Heads In A $3,900 Calvin Klein Dress

 — Anne Louise ???? (@village_jordan) May 24, 2019

-It was not clear what role Melania Trump would be playing on the visit to Japan, but the First Lady has not always been involved on her husband’s overseas trips, frequently staying behind in Washington when he visits other countries and attends summits with world leaders.
+It was not clear what role Melania Trump would be playing on the visit to Japan, but the first lady has not always been involved on her husband’s overseas trips, frequently staying behind in Washington when he visits other countries and attends summits with world leaders.